psforever/PSF-LoginServer/README.md

 Install this on to your system and the compiler and Scala REPL will be added to your PATH.

 ### Downloading PSCrypto
 The server requires PSCrypto in order to run.
 [Download the latest release](https://github.com/psforever/PSCrypto/releases/download/v1.1/pscrypto-lib-1.1.zip) and extract the ZIP in to the top level of your source directory.
+SBT, IDEA, and Java will automatically find the required libraries when running the server.

-SBT and IDEA will automatically find the required libraries when running.
+If you are not comfortable with compiled binaries, you can [build the libraries yourself](https://github.com/psforever/PSCrypto).

 ### Using an IDE
 Scala code can be fairly complex and a good IDE helps you understand the code and what methods are available for certain types.